Arkansas Highway 308

 Highway 308 (AR 308, Ark.
 308, and Hwy.
 308) is a designation for two east–west state highways in Northeast Arkansas.
 One segment runs east from AR 149 in Marked Tree to Spear Lake.
-A second route of 10.94 mi begins at Highway 118 at Whitton and runs east to US 61 at Frenchman's Bayou.
-The highway also has a business route and spur route in Marked Tree.
+A second route, of 10.94 mi begins at Highway 118 at Whitton and runs east to US 61 at Frenchman's Bayou.
+The highway also includes a business route and spur route in Marked Tree.
 All four routes are maintained by the Arkansas Department of Transportation (ArDOT).

 Route description

 ArDOT maintains both segments of AR 308 as part of the state highway system.
 ArDOT estimates the traffic level for a segment of roadway was highest near the western terminus in Marked Tree, estimated at 930 vehicles per day in 2021, on average.
 It drops to 220 VPD north of the Marked Tree Municipal Airport.
 The Mississippi County segment is highest near Whitton at 120 VPD.
 For reference, roads under 400 VPD are classified as "very low volume local road" by the American Association of State Highway and Transportation Officials (AASHTO).

 No segment of AR 308 is part of the National Highway System (NHS), a network of roads important to the nation's economy, defense, and mobility.